Nell Ginjaar-Maas

 Nelly Jeanne "Nell" Ginjaar-Maas (7 May 1931 – 24 April 2012) was a Dutch politician of the People's Party for Freedom and Democracy (VVD) and teacher.

-Ginjaar-Maas was born in Rotterdam, and was for 9 years a member of the House of Representatives of the Netherlands for the People's Party for Freedom and Democracy.
+Ginjaar-Maas was born in Rotterdam, and was a member of the House of Representatives for the People's Party for Freedom and Democracy for nine years.
 Ginjaar-Maas was married to minister Leendert Ginjaar.
-Ginjaar-Maas died on 24 April 2012 on the island of Corsica.
+Ginjaar-Maas died on the island of Corsica on 24 April 2012.